The Newest of Top Crete Attractions

 The Botanical Park Restaurant is open throughout the day and has stunning panoramic views of the botanical gardens and the surrounding breathtaking scenery.

-Don't miss the opportunity to sample some traditional Cretan Diet food and drink while you are visiting the Botanical Park.
+Don't miss the opportunity to sample some traditional Cretan Diet food and drink while you are visiting the Botanic Garden and Park.
 The menu consists of very reasonably priced, home grown, traditionally prepared, tasty and nutritious dishes.
 Try the Dakos – doubled baked bread, topped with tomato, cheese and oregano.
 Or the Marathopites – fennel and onion pies with a Xerole salad, consisting of seasonal greens with cheese and a honey dressing.
 All the food is local, seasonal and organic.

 Try a freshly squeezed orange juice from the botanical gardens orange grove, or a traditional Cretan mountain tea.
 Why not go mad and have some delicious local Cretan wine!